 Sophie Poldermans is a Dutch women’s rights advocate.
-She works as a self-employed author, public speaker, lecturer and consultant on women and war and human rights-related issues from a legal, historical and sociological perspective.
+She is a best selling author, public speaker, lecturer and consultant on women and war and human rights-related issues from a legal, historical and sociological perspective.
 She is the founder of Sophie’s Women of War.

 She has degrees in Dutch and International Human Rights and International Criminal Law (University of Amsterdam); Peace and Conflict Studies (UC Berkeley, USA); Human Rights and Democratisation (EIUC, Venice, Italy; Vienna, Austria).
 She has work experience as a lecturer in Conflict Resolution and International Human Rights and Criminal Law and as an International Coordinator in Amsterdam; Guest lecturer in Madrid, Oslo, and virtually in Fukuoka; Board member of National Hannie Schaft Foundation.

 She is the author of the New York Post & Amazon best seller “Seducing and Killing Nazis.
 Hannie, Truus and Freddie: Dutch Resistance Heroines of WWII,” USA, 2019.
 She personally knew Truus and Freddie Oversteegen from this book for 20 years and worked closely with them for over a decade as a board member of the National Hannie Schaft Foundation.
 Earlier, she published “Hannie Schaft.
 Haar rol in het Nederlandse verzet tijdens de Tweede Wereldoorlog,” the Netherlands, 2003.